jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

     Note that we're not requiring the rest of the libraries because bundler inline already require de library by default which is very convenient for examples in a single file.
+Let's take a look in what dependencies we have for what purpose:

+* [timescaledb][8] gem is the ActiveRecord wrapper for TimescaleDB functions.
+* [pry][9] is here because it's the best REPL to debug any Ruby code.
+We add it in the end to ease the exploring session you can do yourself after learning with the tutorial.
+* [chartkick][11] is the library that can plot the values and make it easy to see what the data looks like.
+* [sinatra][19] is a DSL for quickly create web applications with minimal effort.

 ## Setup database